bitshares/python-bitshares/docs/configuration.rst

 .. code-block:: python

-    from bitshares import BitShares
+    from bitshares import Transnet
-    bitshares = BitShares()
+    bitshares = Transnet()
     print(bitshares.config.items())

 Keys can be added and changed like they are for regular dictionaries.

-If you don't want to load the :class:`bitshares.BitShares` class, you can load the configuration directly by using:
+If you don't want to load the :class:`bitshares.Transnet` class, you can load the configuration directly by using:

 .. code-block:: python